Skip to main content

 Sending an event

-curl -X POST https://hooks.usezombie.com/v1/webhooks/zm_01JABC... \
+curl -X POST https://api.usezombie.com/v1/webhooks/zmb_2041/github \

 -H "Content-Type: application/json" \